digitalfondue/lavagna/README.md

 [Lavagna](http://lavagna.io) is a small and easy to use issue/project tracking software.

-It requires Java 7 or better and optionally a database: MySQL (5.1 or better) or PostgreSQL.
+It requires Java 7 or better and optionally a database: MySQL, MariaDB or PostgreSQL.
 It can be deployed in a Java servlet container or as a self contained war.

 See: